DimitrisJim/leetcode_solutions/README.md

 |:-----------:|:--:|:-----:|:---:|:--:|
 | Runtime (ms-%)| 0 - 100.00 | 0 - 100.00 | 84 - 65.67 | 44 - 81.10 |
 | Mem Usage (MB-%)| 6.2 - 14.75 | 2.2 - 100.00 | 38.8 - 11.69 | 14.1 - 100.00 |

-## [762.
-Prime Number of Set bits in binary representation.][762]

-There's a trick here and I can't find it, yet.
-I do notice there's a slight relation between the difference and their number but can't find what.
-So..

-**TODO: Check again in a while.**

 ## [766.
 Toeplitz Matrix][766]